Julián Castro (Venezuelan politician): Early life

 From the rise of José Tadeo Monagas to the Presidency in 1847, Castro began to be promoted in the military system.
 In 1849 he was promoted to Commander (now Major).
 In 1849 he was commissioned to fight against José Antonio Páez, who led an insurrection against Monagas, and gained some reputation for courage.
 After several promotions, he rose to the rank of General de Brigada (Brigadier General) in 1853; the next year, he was appointed Military Commander (Comandante de Armas) of Valencia.

+Governor of Carabobo

+In April 1856 Monagas appointed Castro as Governor of Carabobo and promoted him to General de División (Major General).